-What I and colleagues-court staff and clients-did wasn't complicated on the face of it.
+What I and colleagues-court staff and clients-did was not complicated on the face of it.
 In general, an organization has a problem.
 The definition of the problem is based on one or more system-level quantitative indicators.
-I can't remember a single job I've done where this hasn't been true.
+I cannot remember a single job I have done where this has not been true.
 The initial problem is always defined in quantitative terms.
 Such indicators remain the standard form of credible organizational knowledge, in spite of their superficiality with reference to on-the-ground organizational dynamics.
-It didn't matter, though, in this case.
-A giant problem shows up in any kind of data one collects or observation one makes or conversation one has.
+It did not matter, though.
+In this case-in any case one can think of-a massive problem will show up in any kind of data one collects or observation one makes or conversation one has.

 Usually the organization will have tried to solve the problem in several different ways.
 None of them will have worked.
 This is the motivation for seeking unconventional approaches, ethnography being a banner example to most people of a strange thing to do.
 Less so as time marches on, but still mostly true.
-I'm always contacted because of ethnography, not because of organizational consulting.
+I am always contacted because of ethnography, not because of organizational consulting.

-Once the problem is defined in terms of quantitative indicators, I make the transition to IRA logic and C/M questions.
+Once the problem is defined in terms of quantitative indicators, I make the transition to IRA logic and context and meaning questions.
 The transition works like this: What the indicator measures, its data points if you will, are real moments that involve real people doing real things.
-Let's call the situations to which those measures refer and from whence they come tasks.
+Let us call the situations to which those measures refer and from whence they come tasks.

-The first question: Is there some manageable subset of all the tasks that an organization engages in where those indicators come to life?
+- The first question: Is there some manageable subset of all the tasks that an organization engages in where those indicators come to life?
 Can I find the data points in living color?

-If so, then I do fieldwork in a sample of those tasks, fieldwork being just another name for diving in and using IRA logic and C/M questions with the people who actually perform the tasks in question.

-The next step: Analyze the data for patterns in the usual ethnographic way, this "usual way" being a systematic process beyond the limits of an article to describe.
-And then the next question: Are there one or more patterns that replicate whose dynamics, either historically or cyclically or both, explain the movement of the indicator?

-If so, then I have found candidate leverage points.

-The next step: More fieldwork.
+If so, then I do fieldwork in a sample of those tasks, fieldwork being just another name for diving in and using IRA logic and context and meaning questions with the people who actually perform the tasks in question. - The next step: Analyze the data for patterns in the usual ethnographic way, this "usual way" being a systematic process beyond the limits of an article to describe. - And then the next question: Are there one or more patterns that replicate whose dynamics, either historically or cyclically or both, explain the movement of the indicator?
+If so, then I have found candidate leverage points. - The next step: More fieldwork.
 Now, I look at task variation.
-I try to find tasks where leverage points have already been discovered and used, or are discussed or speculated about, on the part of those who perform it.
+I try to find tasks where leverage points have already been discovered and used, or at least discussed, on the part of those who perform it.
 If I can find them, then I have positive deviant cases.
 So I do more fieldwork with the positive deviant cases to come up with suggestions for how to use leverage points to solve the problem.

-Though I am not a business/management insider, it seems to me that this is classic organizational problem-solving that relies on IRA logic and C/M questions.
+Though I am not a business/management insider, it seems to me that this is classic organizational problem-solving that relies on IRA logic and context and meaning questions.
 The logic and questions are the same as any academic ethnography would have used.
-But they have produced something that is clearly not an academic ethnography, though it is an example of organizational development in the tradition of those gurus of the field cited earlier, people like Argyris, Schein, and Stacey.
-In fact, I could title what I did like this:
+But they produce something different, though the results are an example of organizational development in the tradition of those gurus of the field cited earlier, people like Argyris, Schein, and Stacey.
+In fact, I could summarize what I did like this: